firejoust/mineflayer-movement/README.md

 - Obstacle avoidance through raycast assisted application of directional heuristics
 - Real time adaptation & responsiveness to changing environmental conditions
 #### Usage Case
-- The goal of this project is to account for cases where pathfinding doesn't work well or may be overkill, for example PvP, following a player, etc
+- The goal of this project is to account for cases where pathfinding doesn't work as well (e.g. PvP, following a player)
 - Evaluation is done instantaneously to "steer" you in a general direction towards the destination
-- Please note that this is NOT a pathfinding algorithm; It is unreliable over long distances and will not effectively get you from [point A to B](https://github.com/PrismarineJS/mineflayer-pathfinder)
+- Please note that this plugin is unreliable over long distances and will not effectively get you from [point A to B](https://github.com/PrismarineJS/mineflayer-pathfinder)!

 ### API
 #### Loading the Plugin